-At June 30, 2023, the City reported liabilities of approximately \$1,516,000 and \$1,874,000 for its proportionate share of the NPL for the SCRS and PORS ("Plans"), respectively.
-The NPL were measured as of June 30, 2022, and the TPL for the Plans used to calculate the NPL were determined based on the most recent actuarial valuation report as of July 1, 2021 that was projected forward to the measurement date.
+At June 30,2024, the City reported liabilities of approximately \$1,601,000 and \$1,855,000 for its proportionate share of the NPL for the SCRS and PORS, respectively.
+The NPL were measured as of June 30, 2023, and the TPL for the Plans used to calculate the NPL were determined based on the most recent actuarial valuation report of July 1, 2022 that was projected forward to the measurement date.
 The City's proportion of the NPL were based on a projection of the City's long-term share of contributions to the Plans relative to the projected contributions of all participating South Carolina state and local governmental employers, actuarially determined.
-At June 30, 2022, the City's SCRS proportion was 0.006253 percent, which increased 0.000742 percent compared to its proportion measured as of June 30, 2021.
-At June 30, 2022, the City's PORS proportion was 0.062497 percent, which decrease of 0.000722 percent compared to its proportion measured as of June 30, 2021.
+At the June 30, 2023 measurement date, the City's SCRS proportion was 0.006622 percent, which was an increase of 0.000369 from its proportion measured as of June 30, 2022.
+At the June 30, 2023 measurement date, the City's PORS proportion was 0.06094 percent, which was a decrease of 0.00156 from its proportion measured as of June 30, 2022.

-For the year ended June 30, 2023, the City recognized pension expense of approximately \$73,000 and \$175,000 for the SCRS and PORS, respectively.
-At June 30, 2023, the City reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2024, the City recognized pension expense of approximately \$205,000 and \$190,000 for the SCRS and PORS, respectively.
+At June 30, 2024, the City reported deferred outflows of resources (deferred pension charges) and deferred inflows of resources (deferred pension credits) related to pensions from the following sources: